-Ohio governor set to talk policy in wake of mass shootings
+After Ohio mass shooting, governor set to address gun laws

 Bellbrook Police Chief Doug Doherty said he and his officers had no previous contact with Betts and weren’t aware of any history of violence.
 Sugarcreek Township police said the only records they have on Betts are from a 2015 traffic citation.
 They noted without further explanation that Ohio law allows sealed juvenile court records to be expunged after five years or when the person involved turns 23.

-Still unknown is whether Betts targeted any of the victims, including his 22-year-old sister, Megan, the youngest of the dead.
+Still unknown is whether Betts targeted any of the victims , including his 22-year-old sister, Megan, the youngest of the dead.

 “It seems to just defy believability he would shoot his own sister, but it’s also hard to believe that he didn’t recognize it was his sister, so we just don’t know,” Biehl said.